w3c/wai-tutorials/source/menus/styling.html.erb.md

 ## General considerations

 Menus often use images, such as icons, that can be decorative or communicate functionality.
-These require text alternatives, as described in the [Images Tutorial](/images/index.html).
-Also contrast requirements are applicable to menus and their items.
+These images require text alternatives, as described in the [Images Tutorial](/images/index.html).
+Contrast requirements are also applicable to menus and their items.

 ### Location